neezacoto/BaronLogicPuzzle/README.md

 ### What I Learned

 Key Takeaways:
-- Learning how to use fxml with JavaFX
+- Learning how to use FXML with JavaFX
 - Working as a team to connect the front-end with the back-end in a JavaFX application
 - Debugging code partners code using file sharing
 - Using scene builder to speed up UI development
-- Strengthening my java workflow and fundementals
+- Strengthening my java workflow and fundamentals
 - Getting comfortable with developmental sprints with a team

 Key Visual Elements:
 - Responsive to window resizing
-- Minimilist and clean design that allows for intuitve and clutterless UX
+- Minimalist and clean design that allows for intuitive and clutterless UX
 - User Feedback with every user action
 # Project Discription
 ## CS-225-Assignment-2